Custom Healthcare Software: Build vs Buy for Startups

 Stage 1: Validate with off-the-shelf.
 You have an idea for a healthcare app.
 Before you spend $50K building it, test the concept using existing tools.
 You can always spend $5,000 -$2,000 to test a $200/month EHR, a no-code form builder, or even a basic Stripe integration.
 Healthcare startups using pre-configured compliance environments can market faster than those building from scratch.
 If the idea doesn’t work, you’ve lost weeks, not your entire seed round.

 Stage 2: Build your MVP where the platform breaks.
 Once you’ve validated the idea, identify the one or two workflows where the off-the-shelf tool is holding you back.
 Maybe it’s a custom intake flow that Practice Fusion can’t handle, or a patient matching algorithm that no SaaS tool offers.
-That’s where your software development budget goes.
-Focus on where it matters the most rather than everywhere.
+That’s where your custom development budget goes — often built on a clean SaaS development foundation.
+Not everywhere — just where it matters.

 The break-even point?
 Custom software TCO breaks even with SaaS subscriptions within approximately three years.
 After that, you are saving money every month while owning an asset that grows in value.
 Instead of paying for someone else’s platform, which adds costs over time.

 💡 Expert Tip: Before you commit to building anything, list every software function your startup needs.
-Separate them into two buckets: “this is our competitive edge” and “this is just infrastructure.”
-Build the first bucket.
-Buy the second.
-If everything falls under infrastructure, custom software may not be necessary at this stage, and that’s perfectly fine..
+Separate them into two buckets: competitive edge and infrastructure.
+Build the first bucket and buy the second.
+If everything falls under infrastructure, custom software may not be necessary at this stage, and that’s perfectly fine.

 Ready to build your custom healthcare software with us?
 Reach out now – our experts are just one click away.